-II - (HARD CORE-II) INDIAN WRITING IN ENGLISH-II
+Course II - (HARD CORE-II) INDIAN WRITING IN ENGLISH-II

-CO1: Explain the characteristic features of post-independent Indian Writing in English.
+- CO1: Explain the characteristic features of post-independent Indian Writing in English. - CO2: Write down in details with examples characteristics of Modern Indian writing in English. - CO3: Learn the characteristics of appreciation of short stories of Jahnavi Barua. - CO4: Identify in details with examples appreciation of the fiction of Arundhati Roy and Amitav Ghosh. - CO5: Understand in depth literary essays of Gayatri Spivak, Aijaz Ahamed and Meenakshi Mukherjee.

-- CO2: Read, compare and critically analyse partition novels and autobiographies. - CO3: Write down in details with examples characteristics of Modern Indian writing in English. - CO4: Learn the characteristics of appreciation of short stories of Jahnavi Barua. - CO5: Identify in details with examples appreciation of the fiction of Arundhati Roy and Amitav Ghosh. - CO6: Understand in depth literary essays of Gayatri Spivak, Aijaz Ahamed and Meenakshi Mukherjee.
+Colonization and its aftermath, Culture Vs Modernity: The Indian Context, The Modern Indian

-Colonization and its aftermath, Culture Vs Modernity: The Indian Context, The Modern Indian Psyche vis a vis Indian Writing in English and in Translation,
+Psyche vis a vis Indian Writing in English and in Translation,